samueltobler/behavdata/README.md

 #### Effect Size Analyses
--   `eta_to_d`: to calculate Cohen's d values from eta squared scores
+-   `eta_to_d`: to calculate Cohen's d values from eta-squared scores
 -   `r_to_d`: to calculate Cohen's d values from correlation values
 -   `f_to_d`: to calculate Cohen's d values from ANOVA F scores
 -   `gse`: to determine the standard error of Hedge's g effect sizes